CodeBlanchard/codeBlanch/README.md

 **Required Must-have Stories**

+* Sharon's Part
-* User can view launch screen
+* [x] User can view launch screen
+* [ ] User can log in/ logout
+* [ ] User can sign up (with mtholyoke account)

+* Carlin's Part
-* User can leave a ratings and review of their food
+    * (User can leave a ratings and review of their food)
+    * User can upload pictures of their food
+    * User can add their favorite food combinations

+* Ines's Part
     * User can view other people's reviews without logging in
-* User can login to leave a review (with mtholyoke account)
-* User can logout
+    * User can view today's menu
-* ...

 **Optional Nice-to-have Stories**